Shimeizi/vaccine-management-system/README.md

 diff test.out test.myout
 ```

-Alternatively, use the provided public tests:
+You can also run the provided public tests using:

 ```bash
 make